DeSantis won't move on masks as Florida COVID wards swell - NewsBreak

 DeSantis won't move on masks as Florida COVID wards swell

-FORT LAUDERDALE, Fla. — (AP) — Florida Gov. Ron DeSantis refused to back down from his stance against mask mandates on Tuesday, even as the state broke its record again for COVID-19 hospitalizations.
+FORT LAUDERDALE, Fla. — (AP) — Florida Gov. Ron DeSantis on Tuesday downplayed a spike in COVID-19 cases that’s shattered state hospitalization records and strongly reiterated his vow not to impose a mask mandate or any business restrictions.

-With the much more contagious delta variant now spreading exponentially, Florida hit 11,515 hospitalized patients Tuesday, breaking last year's record for the third straight day.
-Hospitalizations have increased 11 times over the 1,000 COVID patients hospitalized in mid-June.
-About 2,400 patients are now in intensive care.
+With the much more contagious delta variant now spreading exponentially, Florida hit 11,515 hospitalized patients Tuesday, breaking last year's record for the third straight day and up from just 1,000 in mid-June.

 DeSantis said he expects hospitalizations to drop in the next couple weeks, asserting that the spike is seasonal as Floridians spend more time together indoors to escape the summer heat and humidity.

-DeSantis credited his response to COVID, which has focused on vaccinating seniors and nursing home residents, for the fact that fewer Floridians are dying now than last August.
-A year ago, Florida was averaging about 180 COVID deaths per day during an early August spike, but last week averaged 58 per day.
-Deaths don't spike until a few weeks after hospitalizations as the disease usually takes weeks to kill.
+DeSantis credited his response to COVID-19, which has focused on vaccinating seniors and nursing home residents, for the fact that fewer Floridians are dying now than last August.
+A year ago, Florida was averaging about 180 COVID-19 deaths per day during an early August spike, but last week averaged 58 per day.
+However, 2,400 COVID-19 patients are in an intensive care unit, and deaths general don't spike until a few weeks after hospitalizations.

-DeSantis also said “media hysteria” on the swelling numbers could cause people suffering from a heart attack or stroke to avoid going to an emergency room for fear of being infected.
-Doctors interviewed by The Associated Press acknowledged that this happened during the early months of the pandemic, but say it's no longer true, and that they're treating the usual number of cardiac patients.
+DeSantis also said “media hysteria” on the swelling numbers could cause people having heart attacks or strokes to avoid going to an emergency room for fear of being infected.
+Doctors interviewed by The Associated Press acknowledged this happened during the early months of the pandemic, but say it's no longer true, and that they're treating the usual number of cardiac patients.

+President Joe Biden criticized DeSantis and other officials who have moved to block the reimposition of mask mandates.
+He called on resistant Republican governors to "get out of the way" of vaccine rules and endorsed New York City's move to require vaccinations to dine indoors or go to the gym.

+“If you’re not going to help, at least get out of the way of people trying to do the right thing,” Biden said.

 “They’re just coming in faster than we discharge them," said Justin Senior, CEO of Florida Safety Net Hospital Alliance, which represents some of the state's largest hospitals caring for low-income patients.
-Still, he said few hospitals will run out of room as they can convert non-traditional spaces like conference areas into COVID wards if needed.
+Still, he said few hospitals will run out of room as they can convert non-traditional spaces like conference areas into COVID-19 wards.

-Dr. O’Neil Pyke, chief medical officer at Jackson North Medical Center in Miami, said his doctors, nurses and other staff are again facing exhaustion.
-Treating COVID patients is labor intensive and many Florida hospital are facing staffing shortages.

-“Some nurses are describing this almost like a war-zone scenario," he said.
+Penny Ceasar, who handles admissions at a hospital near Fort Lauderdale, wants the governor to require vaccines for health care workers and masks for everyone.
+Ceasar said while Westside Regional Medical Center has been getting temporary staff from other states, the alarming number of new patients is taking a toll.

+“You’re on an emotional rollercoaster because we care for our patients like we care for our families,” said Ceasar, a 30-year veteran.

+The Centers for Disease Control and Prevention reported more than 50,000 new COVID-19 cases in the state over the last three days, raising the seven-day average to one of the highest counts since the pandemic began.
+In total, the state has seen more than 2.6 million cases and 39,179 deaths.

-DeSantis is running for re-election next year while eyeing a 2024 presidential bid.
-A central tenant of his national image among conservatives is his refusal to impose mask mandates at schools and in public or to impose restrictions on businesses.
-He hit that message again Tuesday, saying he will not budge.
+DeSantis is running for reelection next year while eyeing a 2024 presidential bid.
+A central tenet of his national image among conservatives is his refusal to impose mask mandates or business restrictions.

-“We are not shutting down,” DeSantis said.
+“We are not shutting down,” DeSantis reiterated Tuesday.
 “We are going to have schools open.
 We are protecting every Floridian’s job in this state.
 We are protecting people’s small businesses.
-These interventions have failed time and time again throughout this pandemic, not just in the United States but abroad.
-They have not stopped the spread, particularly with delta.”
+These interventions have failed time and time again throughout this pandemic, not just in the United States but abroad.”

-DeSantis did encourage people to get vaccinated, saying while it is not a perfect barrier against the disease the shots do provide a strong defense against getting seriously ill.
+DeSantis did encourage people to get vaccinated, saying shots provide a strong defense against getting seriously ill.
 About 95% of those hospitalized and almost all recent deaths have been among the unvaccinated, hospital officials have said.
-The Florida counties with the lowest vaccination rates and some of the highest per-capita hospitalizations are heavily Republican.

 “You can still test positive, but at the end of the day you can turn this from something that was much more threatening to a senior citizen, say, to something that is more manageable,” said DeSantis, who has been vaccinated.
 “That is a huge, huge thing.”